EliLentz/HexMapGen/OwlbearRodeoExtension/README.md

 - `npm run build` - Updates before building
 - `npm run prepare` - Updates when package is prepared

+## Features

+- 🎲 **Dice Rolling**: Roll D20 with critical success/failure detection
+- 📊 **Scene Analysis**: Get information about items on your scene
+- 🔔 **Notifications**: Send notifications to players
+- 🎨 **Modern UI**: Beautiful gradient design with responsive layout

 ## Next Steps

 - Explore more SDK features like tools, context menus, and popovers
-- Try integrating with React or Vue
+- Try integrating with React or Vue for more complex interfaces
 - Add more complex functionality like character sheets or initiative trackers
+- Customize the color scheme and branding